antazoey/patchday-ios/README.md

 ### Notifications Test

-This target sets hormones that are about to expire.
+Use this scheme to initialize the app with hormones that are about to expire.
 You can use this target to verify notification-based behavior.
 Run the target and then minimize the app and wait for notificaitons to appear.
 The hormone notification occurs in a few seconds but the pill notification takes until the start of the next minute.

 See [Contributing](./CONTRIBUTING.md).